 SDTM was developed to organize data collected in human and animal clinical trials.
-SDTM gives the FDA a clear description of the structure, attributes, and content of each dataset, as well as the variables submitted as part of a clinical trial.
+Adhering to SDTM standards helps provide a clear description of the structure, attributes, and content of each dataset, as well as the variables submitted as part of a clinical trial.
 SDTM metadata is submitted to regulators using the Define-XML data exchange standard.

-It was developed because clinical trial submissions were all over the place.
-They differed vastly from each other, for example, there were differences between domain names, variables used, and variable names.
+SDTM was developed so that clinical trial submissions could be standardized and streamlined.
+Before SDTM, clinical trials differed vastly from each other.
+For example, there were differences between domain names, variables used, and variable names.
 The review process was overly complex and time-consuming.
 The end result was that it took far longer to get a drug to the market.

 CDISC SDTM consists of 2 parts, the underlying Study Data Tabulation Model and Implementation Guides (SDTM-IGs) that define how the SDTM should be used to represent some common data domains in human clinical trials.

 The core model provides a standardized set of variables, which are grouped into “classes”.
 These are refined and built into domains, for example, Vital Signs.
 The implementation guides serve as a guide for implementing the CDISC SDTM standard.

 The diagram below shows an example of the different types of CDISC SDTM-related content that contribute to a final SDTM submission.